 - Data: GPS-trajectories on the Second Ring Road of Xi’An City

-In addition, there have been competitions in which GPS-trajectory data have been used for prediction tasks.
+In addition, several competitions employed GPS-trajectory data for prediction tasks.
 These, however, focused less on modelling traffic states but rather on the prediction of journey destinations, travel times (‘ETA’), or taxi fares.
 Further- more, there are a range of public GPS-datasets available, such as taxi trajectories collected in Rome, San Francisco, or Shanghai, and Microsoft’s GeoLife dataset.
 In general, however, these data sets are collected from only a few hundred probe vehicles in a single metropolitan area, and typically cover only few weeks or months.
 Conversely, the GeoLife data set only follows a small set of 182 individuals.

 Our competition is thus innovative on several levels:

 - The scale of the data provided: In contrast to previous competitions and published data sets, we provide

 - Large-scale data that covers multiple full cities instead of individual road segments or single cities,

 - Real-world data reflecting actual observations collected by a large fleet of probe vehicles, rather than synthetic simulations